LeetLLM

 Output

-This tiny dataset is designed to make the pattern visible.
+This tiny dataset makes the pattern visible.
 Real corpora have far more contexts, imperfect wording, and competing meanings.

 Counting first and compressing later isn't the only way to learn a static embedding table.
 Word2Vec trains vectors through prediction: